 Please note: you need to bring a small daypack or overnight bag for the trip into the delta, due to space restrictions on the transfer flights.

-On our adventures we are likely to come across numerous small creatures - insects, reptiles, birds and mammals, and perhaps even large animals.
+During your mokoro cruise, you typically stop at a secluded island for a guided nature walk, encountering a rich variety of flora and fauna up close.
+On the bush walk, your guide tells you more about the plants, birds and creatures of the delta, showing you the small miracles and fascinating details of the delta.
+On our adventures, we are likely to come across numerous small creatures - insects, reptiles, birds and mammals, and perhaps even large animals.
 Large mammals include lions, leopards, buffalos, elephants, hippopotami, giraffes and more; all of which may be encountered on our explorations.
 Other mammalian inhabitants include numerous antelopes, such as the rare lechwe, tsessebe and sitatunga, as well as otters, civets, servals, genets and honey-badgers.
 The Okavango Delta is also home to crocodiles, geckos, tortoises, chameleons and a variety of other reptiles, along with an incredible diversity of plants and insects.
 The delta is a birding paradise with more than 450 bird species recorded here, amongst them several rare and endangered species.

-Back in Maun we board our luxury vehicle and head east to the Makgadigadi Pans.
-On our way to the salt pans we see giant, old baobab trees dotting the rural landscapes.
+This morning we board our luxury vehicle and head east to the Makgadigadi Pans.
+On our way to the salt pans, we see giant old baobab trees dotting the rural landscapes.
 Further along we may spot wildlife, as our route cuts through the Nxai Pan and Makgadigadi Pan national parks.
 We also catch a few glimpses of the vast salt pans stretching out dramatically under wide skies.

 On day 18 we are up early, travelling on to Chobe.
 Our next lodge sits on the banks of the Chobe River, just outside of Kasane.